jordyn-young/jordynyoung.github.io/README.md

-Thank you to [Dr. Martin Saveski](https://faculty.washington.edu/msaveski/) for creating this template and allowing myself (and many others) to use it for free!
+Thank you to [Dr. Martin Saveski](https://faculty.washington.edu/msaveski/) for creating this template and allowing others to use it for free!

 # Martin Saveski's Website